jeremychleung/OMI_20th_century/README.md

 **About the 20th century OMI**
 -----
-- The OMI is a RMM-like index derived solely from outgoing longwave radiation (OLR) reanalyzed in the 20th century.
-It provides a more accurate representation of the convective characteristics of the Madden-Julian Oscillation (MJO) and can be applied to the pre-satellite era, where satellite-based OLR data was unavailable.
+- The OMI is a RMM-like index derived solely from outgoing longwave radiation (OLR).
+It provides a more accurate representation of the convective characteristics of the Madden-Julian Oscillation (MJO) [(Kiladis et al., 2014)](https://doi.org/10.1175/MWR-D-13-00301.1).
-- The RMM index (Wheeler and Hendon, 2004) focuses on the circulation of MJO rather than its convective characteristics (Leung et al., 2022).
-Meanwhile, the limited duration of OLR observations limits the data length of the RMM index.
+- The RMM index focuses on the circulation of MJO rather than its convective characteristics [(Wheeler and Hendon, 2004)](https://doi.org/10.1175/1520-0493(2004)132%3C1917:AARMMI%3E2.0.CO;2).
+Meanwhile, the limited duration of OLR observations limits the data length of both RMM and OMI.
 These limitations present a challenge for studying the long-term changes in MJO convective activity over the past century.
-Therefore, the OMI, constructed using OLR data from 20th century reanalysis, is utilized to address these issues.
-- The construction method of the OMI is introduced by Kiladis et al. (2014), which includes the following steps: (1) applying a 30-96-day eastward filter on daily OLR between 20°S and 20°N; (2) performing Empirical Orthogonal Function (EOF) onto the filtered OLR and obtain the first two principal components (PCs); (3) to project the PCs onto the OLR, which has been filtered for 20-96-day, to obtain OMI1 (PC1) and OMI2 (PC2).
+Therefore, in this repository, we reconstructed two century-long OMI data, from two 20th century reanalysis (ERA20C and NOAA20CRv2c).
-- Please refer to [Kiladis et al. (2014)]([https://doi.org/10.1175/MWR-D-13-00301.1](https://doi.org/10.1175/MWR-D-13-00301.1)/ ) for more detail about the calculation procedure and the science behind it.
+- The construction method of the OMI is introduced by [Kiladis et al. (2014)](https://doi.org/10.1175/MWR-D-13-00301.1).
+Please refer to their publication and [this Github page](https://github.com/cghoffmann/mjoindices) for more detail about the calculation procedure and the science behind it.
+- The data format in this repository is the same as the observed OMI data provided by [NOAA](https://psl.noaa.gov/mjo/mjoindex/).
+- For those who are interested, our team has also published a century-long RMM index derived based on geopotential anomalies, namely Geopotential-based Multivariate MJO Index (GMM Index).
+See [Leung et al. (2022)](https://doi.org/10.1007/s00382-022-06142-2) and [this Github page](https://github.com/jeremychleung/Geopotential-based-Multivariate-MJO-Index) for more details.
  <br />

 **Data files**